 Turn out onto a cooling rack and brush the top with a simple sugar glaze, made from dissolving 1 teaspoon of brown sugar with a little water.

-When cold, slice and serve on its own or with a dairy-free spread.
+When cold, slice and serve on its own or with a dairy-free margarine.